clarin-eric/VLO/README.md

 It's good practice to turn your tag into a "release" on GitHub and attach the deployment package for the target environment (beta, production).
-Share this link with the administrators or, if you want to be friendly, make a pull request for the docker project if applicable.
-Your admin can show you the way :)
+Share this link with the administrators or, if you want to be friendly, make a pull request for the applicable docker project if available - see [CLARIN on GitLab](https://gitlab.com/CLARIN-ERIC).
+Your admin can tell you more :)

 # Running the VLO